A Poincar\'e-Birkhoff Theorem for Asymptotically Unitary Hamiltonian Diffeomorphisms: Floer Homology of Asymptotically Linear Hamiltonian Systems

 \begin{defn} Consider a smooth function $\cH\colon\bR\times S^1\times \bR^{2n}\to\bR$, $\cH(s,t,z)=\cH^s_t(z)$, with the following properties. \begin{enumerate} \item The function $\cH$ depends on the $s\in\bR$ coordinate only in a compact interval $\cS\subset\bR$.
 We set $H^0_t(z)=\cH^s_t(z)$ for some (and then all) $s<\min \cS$ and $H^1_t(z)=\cH^s_t(z)$ for some (and then all) $s>\max \cS$. \item There exists a smooth $\bA=\bA^s_t\colon\bR\times S^1\to\Sym(2n)$ such that

 Also $\bA$ must depend on $s\in\bR$ only in the interval $\cS\subset\bR$.
-We set $A^0_t=\bA^s_t$ for some $s<\min \cS$ and $A^1_t=\bA^s_t$ for some $s>\max \cS$. \item The quadratic Hamiltonians $Q^i$ defined by $A^i$ are non-degenerate. \end{enumerate} Such an $\cH$ is called a \emph{weakly asymptotically quadratic continuation} between weakly asymptotically quadratic Hamiltonians $H^0$ and $H^1$. \end{defn} For example, a non-resonant homotopy gives rise naturally to a weakly asymptotically quadratic continuation.
-But notice that for the time being, if $\cH=\cH^s$ is a weakly asymptotically quadratic continuation, we are \emph{not} assuming that $\cH^s$ is non-degenerate at infinity for every $s\in\bR$.
+We set $A^0_t=\bA^s_t$ for some $s<\min \cS$ and $A^1_t=\bA^s_t$ for some $s>\max \cS$. \item The asymptotically quadratic Hamiltonians $H^i$ are non-resonant at infinity. \end{enumerate} Such an $\cH$ is called a \emph{asymptotically quadratic continuation} between asymptotically quadratic Hamiltonians $H^0$ and $H^1$. \end{defn} For example, a non-resonant homotopy gives rise naturally to a asymptotically quadratic continuation.
+But notice that for the time being, if $\cH=\cH^s$ is a asymptotically quadratic continuation, we are \emph{not} assuming that $\cH^s$ is non-resonant at infinity for every $s\in\bR$.

 We also fix the behaviour of the families of almost-complex structures required to define the Floer equation. \begin{defn} A family of almost-complex structures $\cJ\colon\bR\times S^1\times\bR^{2n}\to\End\bR^{2n}$, $\cJ(s,t,z)=\cJ_{s,t}(z)$ is said to be \emph{adequate} if \begin{enumerate} \item $\cJ$ depends on the $s\in\bR$ coordinate only on a compact interval $\cS\subset\bR$. \item $\cJ_{s,t}$ is $\omega_0$-compatible for all $(s,t)\in\bR\times S^1$ \cite[\S 2.5]{McDuffSalamon2017_Intro}. \item $\|\cJ\|_{L^\infty}<\infty$. \end{enumerate} We say that a path of almost-complex structures $J\colon S^1\times\bR^{2n}\to\End\bR^{2n}$ is adequate if the corresponding $s$-constant family $\cJ_{s,t}\equiv J_t$ is adequate. \end{defn} Let $\cJ$ be an adequate almost complex structure.
 Since $\cJ_{s,t}$ is $\omega_0$-compatible for all $(s,t)$, there is a canonically defined family of Riemannian metrics on $\bR^{2n}$, given by